nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 The `Model` component
 1. Receives instructions from `Logic` to update in-memory information.
 2. Is not dependent on any of the other components.
+3. Contains all the classes that are responsible for database and records of food and user

 ### Commons component